dh3968mlq/historicaldate/README.md

    * between 1066 and 1068
    * circa 1483 earliest 1483

-**Ongoing events, or lives, are supported**
+### Ongoing events, or lives, are supported

 A missing value of *hdeath_death* (if there is a value of *hdate_birth*), or a value of 'ongoing' in *hdate_end* leads to an indication on a timeline that an event is ongoing, or that a person is still alive.

-**Imprecise dates are treated properly**
+### Imprecise dates are treated properly

 A date such as *circa 1066* leads to uncertainty, of a few years, being shown on the timeline as a thin line.

-**The difference between Julian and Gregorian calendars is (as yet) ignored**
+### The difference between Julian and Gregorian calendars is (as yet) ignored

 Python dates are used for AD (CE) timeline displays, and *25 Dec 1066* converts to the Python date *1066-12-25*.

 This gets us into the tricky question of the few days difference between the Julian and Gregorian calendars.
-The philosophy adopted here is (at least for the moment) to observe that this difference doesn't have any significant impact on almost all timeline displays, and so can be ignored.
+The approach here is (at least for the moment) to observe that this difference doesn't have any significant impact on almost all timeline displays, and so can be ignored.

 In effect this package naively assumes that any AD date string passed to *HDate* is (proleptic) Gregorian, the same assumption that is made by Python's *datetime.date*.
 This is 'naive' because the usual convention when quoting historical dates is to use the calendar in operation at the relevant place at the time.
 So when we say that the coronation of William I of England took place on 25 Dec 1066, that is a Julian date, not a proleptic Gregorian date (which I believe would be 31 Dec 1066).